What is Symbicort?

 Avoid being near people who are sick or have infections.
 Call your doctor for preventive treatment if you are exposed to chickenpox or measles.
 These conditions can be serious or even fatal in people who are using a steroid such as budesonide.

 Do not use a second inhaled bronchodilator that contains formoterol or a similar medicine (such as arformoterol, formoterol, indacaterol, olodaterol, salmeterol, or vilanterol).

 Get emergency medical help if you have signs of an allergic reaction to Symbicort: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have:

 sores or white patches in your mouth and throat, pain when swallowing;

 tremors, nervousness, chest pain, fast or pounding heartbeats;

 wheezing, choking, or other breathing problems after using this medication;

-signs of infection--fever, chills, body aches, nausea, vomiting, unusual tiredness;
+flu symptoms - fever, chills, body aches, unusual tiredness;

 Common Symbicort side effects may include: